coders-school/stl/module1/07_homework.en.md

 ## Task 3a - `compressGrayscale()` - description

 Write a function `compressGrayscale()`.
-It should take one type argument `std::array<std::array<uint8_t, 240>, 160>` specifies the distribution of shades of gray in a 2D image (which we will refer to as a bitmap hereafter) and returns `std::vector<std::pair<uint8_t, uint8_t>>` containing a compressed bitmap.
+It should take one argument with `std::array<std::array<uint8_t, 240>, 160>` type which specifies the distribution of shades of gray in a 2D image (which we will refer to as a bitmap) and returns `std::vector<std::pair<uint8_t, uint8_t>>` containing a compressed bitmap.

-Compression should be as follows:
+Compression should proceed as follows:

 * We draw the bitmap from the upper left corner going right, then a level below.
 * If the same color occurs more than 1 time next to each other, the function should drop into `std::vector<>` the value of this color (a number between 0 and 255) as the first element of the pair and the number of its repetitions as the second element of the pair.
-* If there are different shades next to each other, the function should complete `std::vector<> ` hue value and the number of occurrences equal to 1 (in this case, we worsen the optimization, because we store 2x as much data, but most often the same colors are placed next to each other).
+* If there are different shades next to each other, the function should fill `std::vector<> ` with hue value and the number of occurrences equal to 1 (in this case, we worsen the optimization, because we store 2x as much data, but most often the same colors are placed next to each other).

 ___
 <!-- .slide: style="font-size: 0.9em" -->